“No other automobile line has accomplished so much, so soon.”

 “Keeping Up with a Porsche 944 Has Just Gone from Difficult to Impossible”

 Porsche released its Turbo version of the 944 for the 1986 model year, marking yet another step in the evolution from the original 95 bhp (!)
-924 “almost a Volkswagen” design, which dated from 1976.
+924 “nearly a Volkswagen” design, which dated from 1976.

-Despite some major turbo lag, performance was quite good for the mid-1980s: Car and Driver managed to get a 0-60 time of 6.1 seconds and a top speed of 157 mph, though they noted that the price of almost $30,000 might freeze out some previous 944 customers.
+Despite some major turbo lag, performance was quite good for the mid-1980s: Car and Driver managed to get a 0-60 time of 6.1 seconds and a top speed of 157 mph, though they noted that the base price of almost $30,000 might freeze out some previous 944 customers.

 Looks weren’t sharply different from the “civilian” 944, which stayed in production.
 The nose was somewhat simplified with an integrated front bumper and the rear had a fairing fitted to clean up the appearance of some underside components.
 Wheels resembling those on the “big brother” 928 were fitted.
 The result looked quite good in commercials.